THE MALE ELEGANCE CLIMATE

 Now we can say with strong certainty, that we have entered a completely new sartorial age–where quality matters and a return to style has become important in people’s lives.

-Part II will examine this mass attitude shift and attempt a cultivated way to understand the emotion a man feels as he develops his sartorial persona—as well as how the women around him may perceive and react to him.
+Part II, “Men and their clothes—What Women Think“, will examine this mass attitude shift and attempt a cultivated way to understand the emotion a man feels as he gradually finds his sartorial niche —as well as how the women around him may perceive and react to him.